Neutrino Physics with an Opaque Detector: Results and Discussion

-The development of the LiquidO approach builds on much of the well-established technology of scintillator detectors, including modern Si-based photo-sensors~(SiPM)~\cite{Ref_SiPM_1, Ref_SiPM_2}, wavelength shifting fibres and the organic scintillator materials themselves.
-The scintillator's stable isotopes, consisting mainly of H and $^{12}$C (98.9\,\% natural abundance), are well documented as neutrino interaction targets.
-The SiPMs have high quantum efficiencies of 50\% and fast-time resolutions of up to 100\,ps per photon detected~\cite{Ref_TimePerSiPM_LAL}.
-From our simulations, it is estimated that more than 90\% (60\%) of the light will hit the fibres of a 1-cm-pitch lattice in a scintillator with an absorption length of 5\,m (1\,m).
-Compared to the tens of metre long absorption lengths necessary for the largest LSD based experiments, this represents a substantial reduction in the requirements for transparency.
-With a typical organic scintillator light yield of about 10~photons per keV~\cite{Ref_LS}, and a wavelength shifting fibre acceptance of about 10\% (the main loss in detection~\cite{Ref_FibreAcceptance}), the number of detected photons is estimated to be a maximum of around 300 per MeV for LiquidO.
-When scaling to larger detectors this amount will reduce due to the several-metre attenuation lengths typical of wavelength-shifting fibres.
-Less conventional scintillator strategies could also work in LiquidO, such as water-based liquid scintillators~\cite{Ref_WBLS} and other scintillators that would not be deemed transparent enough for traditional LSDs.
-Exceptional levels of scintillator radio-purity are possible, as has been demonstrated by the Borexino experiment~\cite{Ref_BX}.
-The presence of fibres in the scintillator volume is mitigated by the fact that they typically amount to less than 1\% of the detector mass fraction and that excellent levels of radiopurity have been achieved~\cite{Ref_GERDAFibre}.
+The development of the LiquidO approach builds on much of the well-established technology of scintillator detectors, including photo-sensors, wavelength-shifting fibres and the organic scintillator materials themselves.
+Modern Si-based photo-sensors~(SiPM)~\cite{Ref_SiPM_1, Ref_SiPM_2}, with high quantum efficiencies of 50\% and time resolutions as fast as 100~ps per photon detected~\cite{Ref_TimePerSiPM_LAL}, present themselves as an excellent option for LiquidO.
+From our simulations, it is estimated that more than 90\% (60\%) of the light will hit the fibres of a 1-cm-pitch lattice in a scintillator with an absorption length of 5~m (1~m).
+Compared to the tens of metre long absorption lengths necessary for the largest LSD based experiments, this represents a substantial reduction in the requirements.
+The same techniques used to purify scintillators that have been successfully used in experiments like Borexino~\cite{Ref_BX} could be used in LiquidO as needed.
+The potential contamination introduced by the presence of fibres in the scintillator volume is mitigated by the fact that they amount to less than 1\% of the detector mass fraction and that excellent levels of fibre radiopurity have been achieved~\cite{Ref_GERDAFibre}.
 For physics measurements requiring extremely low backgrounds from natural radioactivity (at energies below 3~MeV), further improvements in fibre radiopurity may be necessary.